civisanalytics/datascience-python/README.md

 > [!NOTE]
 > The choice of packages pre-installed in this Docker image is intentionally limited
 > to a very small number of them.
-> Historically, adding more packages led to compatibility issues among new and existing
+> Historically, adding more packages had led to thorny incompatibility issues among new
-> packages, as well as their transtive dependencies.
+> and existing packages, as well as their transtive dependencies.
 > For this reason, requests for adding new package are generally not entertained.

 1. Update versions of existing packages in `requirements-core.txt`